prometheus/proposals/proposals/2025-02-24_secret_providers.md

 ## Why

-The motivation behind this design document is to enhance the security and flexibility of secret management in Prometheus.
-Currently, Prometheus only supports reading secrets from the filesystem or directly from the configuration file, which can lead to security vulnerabilities and limitations when working with certain service providers.
+The motivation behind this design document is to enhance the flexibility of secret management in Prometheus.
+Currently, Prometheus only supports reading secrets from the filesystem or directly from the configuration file, which can be cumbersome when running it in certain enviroments or when frequent secret rotations are needed.

 This proposal introduces secret discovery, similar to service discovery, where different secret providers can contribute code to read secrets from their respective APIs.
-This would allow for more secure and dynamic secret retrieval, eliminating the need to store secrets in the filesystem and reducing the potential for unauthorized access.
+This would allow for more dynamic secret retrieval, eliminating the need to store secrets in the filesystem and simplifying the user experience.

 ### Pitfalls of the current solution

-Storing secrets in the filesystem poses risks, especially in environments like Kubernetes, where any pod on a node can access files mounted on that node.
-This could expose secrets to attackers.
-Additionally, configuring secrets through the filesystem often requires extra setup steps in some environments, which can be cumbersome for users.
+In certain enviroments, configuring secrets through the filesystem often requires extra setup steps or it might not even be possible.
+This can be cumbersome for users.

-Storing secrets inline can also pose risks, as the configuration file may still be accessible through the filesystem.
-Additionally it can lead to configuration files becoming cluttered and difficult to manage.
+Storing secrets inline is always possible, but it can lead to configuration files becoming cluttered and difficult to manage.
+Additionally rotating inline secrets will be more troublesome.

 ## Goals